google/zetasql/docs/format-elements.md

 </td>
       <td>
         The <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a>
         1-based day of the year (001-364 or 001-371 days).
-If the ISO year is not set, this format element is ignored.
+If the ISO year isn't set, this format element is ignored.
       </td>
       <td><code>364</code></td>
     </tr>